Rebuilding a Practice in a New City: SimpleSpotlight on Lara Hanson

 I worked with child welfare services for 13 years.
 Working with the medical, governmental, and educational systems really helped me discover my passion and niche, which is working with abuse and trauma.
 Later, I went on to receive additional training in play therapy and art therapy, in addition to EMDR.

 In my practice, I adapt to clients’ needs, age range, and level of development.
-I’m using a lot of CBT and DBT.
+I’m using a lot of CBT exercises and DBT.
 Many of my clients are insight oriented and are deeply processing what’s going on in their lives.
 With children, I incorporate mindfulness practices and emphasize the mind-body connection, which is such an important component for children and adults alike.

 Right now my practice consists primarily of adult clients, many of whom I’m seeing through EAP’s.
 While my niche is children, it has taken me a while to understand how insurance panels are run up here in LA.
 So I’ve had to rework my business strategy.
 Ultimately, my intention is to continue to develop a younger clientele (aka children) up here.